Charismatic and Pentecostal Page

 When you have a written printed and accurate instruction from God you do not need God to speak directly to you.
 You do not need special signs to know what is the will of God or be directed by Him.
 The principles to handle any situation in life is found within the Bible and further the ministry of the Holy Spirit helps us to understand and apply these principles of God's word.

-WHAT IS THE EXPLAIN FOR THOSE TODAY THAT HAVE DREAMS AND VISIONS, SPEAK IN TONGUE AND PRACTICE THE SIGN GIFTS?
+WHAT IS THE EXPLANATION FOR THOSE TODAY THAT HAVE DREAMS AND VISIONS, SPEAK IN TONGUES AND PRACTICE THE SIGN GIFTS?

 Before you can answer that question we must understand that it is wrong to accept an experience, feeling or emotion over the Word of God.
 We are to judge our emotions and experiences by the Word of God.
 It is not correct to reverse the process.
 We must be willing to let the Word of God settle any matter of question.
 If we are not, then we are out side the influence of God and have no guide to truth.
 No matter how real the experience, its realness is not a valid with a means to authenticate it and only the Bible can do that.

 Over the years I have had many people tell me that they had some special vision from the Lord.
 In every case, the person having the vision or some revelation from God was not a faithful and sound Christian.
-From my personal experience I have found that those who said they had revelation from God were either members of a doctrinally unsound church or were themselves unstable in their spiritual life.
+From my personal experience I have found that those who said they had revelation from God were either members of a doctrinally unsound church. were being mistaught, were overly emotional, or were themselves unstable in their spiritual life.
 For example one person who has been a friend for many years said he had a vision where God spoke to him and told him he had some special task for him to do.
 He related that he was asleep in a chair and woke from his sleep to see the vision.
 He said for a long time before this he had been seriously thinking about what God wanted him to do with this life.
 After the vision this person set out on a some special secret task in which he said was a new way to study the Bible that no one else knows.
 He worked on it for twenty years almost every day of his life.
-He was not able to finish it because he is elderly and he is not mental able to do even simple tasks now.
+He was certainly sincere.
+However, he was not able to finish his project because he was elderly, he became not mental able to do even simple tasks now.
+He died shortly thereafter with his project not finished.
+He told me many time what he was doing would revolutionize studying the Bible.
 Time has proven that he wasted twenty years of his life in which he never attended any church, never witnessed for the Lord, nor supported the work of the Lord.
-When I suggested that I had often while dreaming thought I was awake and that he had dreamed this because it was on his mind, he began very upset with me.
-Clearly, his vision was not from God because it caused him to disobey God's clear instructions that a believer is to assemble himself with other believers, to be a witness for Christ and support the work of the Lord through the local church.
+He explained that he was asleep and awaken to his vision.
+When I suggested that I had often while dreaming I thought I was awake, but still in a dream state.
+I suggested that maybe this is what happened to him and had dreamed this because it was on his mind, he began very upset with me.
+Clearly, his vision was not from God because it caused him to disobey God's clear instructions that a believer is to assemble himself with other believers, to be a witness for Christ, and support the work of the Lord through the local church.

 Another friend had a vision in which he said God appeared to him and told him to serve Him.
 His life was changed in that he no longer drank and did outward sinful things.
-However, he started attending doctrinally unsound churches.
-He attended several churches and always those in doctrinal error and now many years later is in a totally apostate Protestant church.
+However, he started attending doctrinally unsound churches because they supported him in his dreams and visions.
+He attended several churches, that were in doctrinal error and now many years later is in a totally apostate Protestant church.
 He is a wonderful man and a good friend, but he does not abide in sound doctrine.
 His vision is the source of direction in his life....not the Bible.
 He says he had been for sometime seriously considering what God wanted him to do with his life.
 This shows he was thinking deeply about the matter which means this was probably a psychologically produced event produced in his mind.
 He further says he awoke from a sleep and saw the vision which means he could have been in a dream-like state when he awoke.
 Many people who have had visions do not claim to be Christians or claim that their vision came from God which shows having visions can occur without there being any reference to God.

 From my personal observations I have observed that there are several things that are common with people who have visions.
 First, they have been thinking about the subject of the vision prior to its occurrence or something triggers the dream.
 Second, it often happens in relationship to sleep.
 The person wakes up and has the vision.
 Third, the vision generally confirms to them what they had been already considering.
 Fourth, the vision generally does not bring them closer to the Lord, but directs them away from the Bible and/or sound doctrine.
 Fifth, without exception the person who has the vision was in doctrinal error and/or attending a church that was doctrinally unsound.